 C. If circumstances (i.e. repairs or an accident) require you to operate a different vehicle temporarily, you must obtain a temporary permit from the Parking Services Office.
 Display the temporary permit on the lower left side (driver’s side) of the vehicle’s dashboard so that it is visible through the windshield.

-D. During the summer, students with a valid yellow or gold permit may also park in any parking space/lot designated for student parking on the main campus.
+D. During the summer, students with any valid parking permit may also park in any parking space/lot designated for student parking on the main campus.
 Students registered for only the summer semester must purchase a summer parking permit.

 A. Employees may purchase only one employee parking permit.
 The faculty/staff hang-tag permit is transferable and may be displayed on any vehicle being driven by the employee purchasing the permit.
 However, the permits may not be transferred to another employee or any student (or their vehicles).
 The permit must be hanging on the rearview mirror or affixed to the windshield behind the rearview mirror and the permit number must be visible from outside the vehicle.
 Decal-style permits must be affixed to the lower left corner (driver’s side) of the windshield.
 Motorcycle and motor scooter permits must be affixed to the outside fork.